craftbeerpi/craftbeerpi/README.md

 ## Features

+* Simple and easy installation script
 * Flexible Kettle Setup - From simple 1 kettle preserving cooker to 3 kettle RIMS or HERMS setup
 * Flexible Brew Step Configuraiton - Configure your own brew steps.
 From mashing over boiling to whirlpool
 * Automatic Timer Control.
-The Step Control will take care of your brew steps
+The Step Control will take care of your brew steps.
 * Import Recipes from "Kleiner Brauhelfer" -Plan your brew at "Kleiner Brauhelfer" and import the recipes to CraftBeerPI
 * Heater & Agitator Control - Control heater and agitator via web interface
-* PID Controller - The PID Controller takes care to meeting the target temperatue of your kettle
 * Temperature Chart - Temprature data is recorded and display as a line chart
 * Mobile Device UI - Control your brew form Smartphone or Tablet
+* Additional Hardware like pumps or vents can be controlled
+* Brew Automatic with Overshoot Logic, PID Logic, Fermentation Logic.
+* Custom Automatic logics can be add
+* Recipe Book
+* Support für GPIO, PiFace or Gembird USB Socket
+* Temprature can be measured in Fahrenheit or Celcius

 ## Screenshots